DieterHolvoet/gitlab-ci-deploy/README.md

 - Filter rules can be defined in the `.deploy/.rsync-filter` file.

-To minimise downtime, the file sync will happen to a copy of your files in a temporary folder before replacing the actual files.
-The path of that temporary folder can be overridden through the `DEPLOY_BACKUP_PATH` variable.
+To minimise downtime, the file sync will happen to a copy of your files in a new _release_.
+After finishing the sync, the active release will be changed by replacing the symlink.
+A couple of settings can be changed through variables:
+- `RELEASES_FOLDER`: the name of the folder in which all releases are stored (default: `releases`)
+- `CURRENT_RELEASE_FOLDER`: the name of the folder to which the active release is symlinked (default: `current`)
+- `KEEP_RELEASES`: the amount of releases that should be kept (minimum: 1,
+    default: 2)

 A couple environment variables are required, check the [documentation](https://docs.gitlab.com/ee/ci/variables/) for ways to define them.
 - `DEPLOY_SERVER_HOST`: the host of the server